238th Rifle Division: Operation Kutuzov

 In the initial planning for the counteroffensive against the Oryol salient, which became Operation Kutuzov, the 25th Corps was designated for developing any successes along the 3rd Army's sector, but the 362nd and 185th were committed before the 238th, and under other commands.
 By August 12 the 11th Army was closing in on the German stronghold of Karachev.
 At 0200 the reconnaissance battalions of the 25th and 46th Corps' divisions began their attack.
 The battalions broke through the forward screen and reached the forward edge of the defensive zone, and in places penetrated into the main zone of resistance.
 At noon the artillery opened up a powerful 30-minute bombardment, suppressing the German defense.
 Following this the main forces of the two Corps attacked against a stiff defense marked by heavy firepower and multiple counterattacks.
 By the end of August 14 the Soviet forces had completely broken through the defensive zone and reached the approaches to Karachev.

 At 0300 hours on August 15 the immediate fighting for the town began.
 The Germans considered it significant as a road junction, supply base, and center of resistance and had concentrated units of the 78th and 34th Infantry Divisions, plus remnants of the 253rd and 293rd Infantry Divisions, 18th and 8th Panzer Divisions, and several other formations in its defense.
 The 238th and 369th Rifle Divisions outflanked the town from the northeast and north.
 At the same time two divisions of the 11th Guards Army struck from the east and southeast.
 The German grouping was unable to withstand the concentric attack; the Red Army force broke into Karachev at 0830 hours and completely occupied it.
 German casualties were assessed at 4,000 killed and wounded, and the remainder fell back to west, covered by rearguards.
 On the same day the division was awarded the name of the town as a battle honor.

-Into Western Russian and Belarus
+Into Western Russia and Belarus

 Shortly after this victory the 46th Corps was moved to 50th Army, still in Bryansk Front.
 This Army was still under command of General Boldin.
 On October 10 the Front was disbanded and the Army came under command of Central Front, which was soon renamed Belorussian Front.